Lauryn Hill: 2000–2003: Self-imposed exile and MTV Unplugged No. 2.0

 Her song "Mystery of Iniquity" from the album was nominated for a Grammy Award for Best Female Rap Solo Performance, and was used as an interpolation by Kanye West for his single "All Falls Down" featuring Syleena Johnson, leading to Hill being credited as a songwriter on the song.

-Around 2001, Marley and Hill's third child, Joshua Omaru, was born.
-He was followed a year later by their fourth, John Nesta.
+Around 2001, Marley and Hill's third child, Joshua Omaru (YG Marley), was born.
+He was followed a year later by their fourth.
 While Hill sometimes had spoken of Marley as her husband, they never married, and along the way she was informed that Marley had been previously married at a young age.
 According to a 2003 Rolling Stone report, he had never secured a divorce.
 Marley later disputed this and made public to a blog a 1996 divorce document from Haiti.
 The two had been living in a high-end Miami hotel, but around 2003 she moved out into her own place in that city.
-Hill later said that she and Marley "have had long periods of separation over the years".
+Hill later said that she and Marley "have had long periods of separation over the years."
 Hill slowly worked on a new album and it was reported that by 2003, Columbia Records had spent more than $2.5 million funding it, including installing a recording studio in the singer's Miami apartment and flying different musicians around the country.

 By 2002, Hill had shut down her non-profit Refugee Project.
 She said, "I had a nonprofit organization and I had to shut all that down.
 You know, smiling with big checks, obligatory things, not having things come from a place of passion.
 That's slavery.
 Everything we do should be a result of our gratitude for what God has done for us.
 It should be passionate."

 In December 2003, Hill, during a performance in Vatican City, spoke of the "corruption, exploitation, and abuses" in reference to the molestation of boys by Catholic priests in the United States and the cover-up of offenses by Catholic Church officials.
 High-ranking church officials were in attendance, but Pope John Paul II was not present.
-The Catholic League called Hill "pathologically miserable" and claimed her career was "in decline".
+The Catholic League called Hill "pathologically miserable" and claimed her career was "in decline."
 The following day, several reporters suggested that Hill's comments at the Vatican may have been influenced by her spiritual advisor, Brother Anthony.